dangyogi/RPOF-CMC/source/Article_V.rst

 County Executive Committee that a motion for the purpose of removal of a member or officer will be considered at a said meeting, provided that such two-thirds vote constitutes at least a majority of the full County Executive Committee.
-The removal shall be for cause that includes violation of rules, processes or procedures outlined in the Republican Party of Florida Constitution, Rules of Procedure, County Model Constitution, a violation of the Republican Party of Florida Oath of Party Loyalty or reputational harm to the County Executive Committee or Republican Party of Florida.
+The removal shall be for cause that includes violation of rules, processes or procedures outlined in the `Republican Party of Florida Constitution`_, `Rules of Procedure`_, `County Model Constitution`_, a violation of the Republican Party of Florida Oath of Party Loyalty or reputational harm to the County Executive Committee or Republican Party of Florida.
 However, any person wrongfully removed for violation of oath of office may qualify for reinstatement and reimbursement, including attorney fees as provided under `Florida Statute 103.141`_.
 Removal shall be valid through the end of the respective member’s term of office.

+.. _Republican Party of Florida Constitution: /RPOF-STC
+.. _Rules of Procedure: /RPOF-ROP
+.. _County Model Constitution: /RPOF-CMC

 .. index::
    single: removal; members exempt from
-   single: State Committeemen and Committeewomen
+   single: State Committeemen and Committeewomen; removal only through RPOF
-   single: State Executive Committee
-   single: grievance
-   single: tribunal by RPOF Board
-   single: RPOF Constitution
-   single: State Legislature
+   single: State Committeemen and Committeewomen; grievance

 This Section does not apply to the County Chairman (in their role as Chairman or Precinct Committee member), the State Committeeman, or the State Committeewoman, such members